+Dea r Parent / Carer

+Asth nma Pumps

+You r childhas an asthma pump in school.

-I am writing to inform you of the School's guidelines with regard to asthma pumps in school.
+I ar n writing to inform you of the School's guidelines with regard to asthma pumps in school.

-- I. All asthma pumps will be kept in an asthma box, of which there is one in every classroom. - 2.
-All asthma pumps will be named. - 3.
+2. A 3.
+V 4.
+V 5.
+I t All asthma pumps will be kept in an asthma box, of which there is one in every classroom.
+All asthma pumps will be named.
 With the pump there will be written evidence of the frequency of usage necessary for each individual child.
-This is to ensure that if a child appears to need their pump rather too frequently, then the parent can be informed. - 4.
-We strongly encourage independence so your child will not be restricted from using their pump during the course of the school day, but it is considered courteous to make the normal requests of the teacher first. - 5.
+This is to ensure that if a child appears to need their pump rather too frequently, then the parent can be informed.
+We strongly encourage independence so your child will not be restricted from using their pump during the course of the school day, but it is considered courteous to make the normal requests of the teacher first.
 If the child needs their pump during breaktimes, a request to a member of staff must be made first before entering the building.
 If the child always needs their pump during lunchtime, then the child can give it to a Midday Supervisor for safekeeping.
-It will be the child's responsibility to ensure the Midday Supervisor is given it, to take back to class following lunch. - 6.
-In the event of my child displaying symptoms of asthma, and if their inhaler is not available or unusable, I consent for my child to receive Salbutamol from an emergency inhaler held by the school for such emergencies.
+It will be the child's responsibility to ensure the Midday Supervisor is given it, to take back to class following lunch.

+6. I In the event of my child displaying symptoms of asthma, and if their inhaler is not available of unusable, I consent for my child to receive Salbutamol from an emergency inhaler held by the school for such emergencies.

-If you wish to see the School Medical Policy, please make a request to the school office.
+If yo ou wish to see the School Medical Policy, please make a request to the school office.

-Would you please sign and return the slip below indicating either your agreement or your wish not to keep the pump in the care of the teacher or other staff, thereby taking full responsibility yourself.
+not uld you please sign and return the slip below indicating either your agreement or your wish to keep the pump in the care of the teacher or other staff, thereby taking full responsibility rself.

+You rs sincerely

+Hea dteacher

+Asthma Pumps in School

+I ag ree and consent to the above guidelines regarding asthma pumps in school

+Sign nedParent/Guardian

+Date eChild's name